 • I was in graduate school studying psychology, and a fellow student told me my husband’s actions sounded like ADHD.
 I had just had a class that covered ADHD for children, but they never mentioned adults.
 The behaviors are often different, so it just didn’t connect in my mind.

 • I suggested that my wife’s son might have it.
-Her ex-husband seemed to have it, too, it was less clear if she had it.
+Her ex-husband seemed to have it, too, it was less clear if she did.
 After “crashing and burning” a few years later, though, she was diagnosed.
-Her high intelligence meant she had always coping strategies but, by age 45, she’d hit the wall.
+Her high intelligence meant she had always coping • strategies but, by age 45, she’d hit the wall.

-• We were watching TV and saw a commercial for medication.
-My boyfriend said that was exactly how his brain worked.
-We knew his nephew had ADHD, and he was a lot like him as a kid.
-He took an online screening quiz, which indicated he might have it.
-But he scoffed, saying they were trying to sell medication.
-I took the quiz, and it said I probably did not have AD/HD.
-He decided to make an appointment for an evaluation, and was diagnosed.
+• We saw a TV commercial for medication.
+My boyfriend said, “That’s exactly how my brain works”.
+His nephew has ADHD.
+He was much like him as a kid.
+A screening quiz indicated he might have it.
+He scoffed: “They’re trying to sell medication!”
+My quiz score said I probably did not have ADHD.
+He made an appointment for an evaluation and was diagnosed.

 What About You?

 How did you and/or your partner make the connection to ADHD?
 And, has that made a difference in your lives?

 Please share a comment below; there are no annoying codes to enter.

 An earlier version of this post appeared Apr 27, 2016